Improve Your BOLT Score for Optimal Health

 6. Drop your ego!
 This isn’t a competition to see how long you can hold your breath but to find how quickly you reach breathlessness so only take the breath hold to the point of the first distinct desire to breathe.

-Your BOLT Score Interpretated
+Your BOLT Score Interpreted

 Score between 0-10 seconds- This isn’t a good score and you have a lot of work to do.
 You most likely breathe through the mouth day and night.
 You breathe into the upper chest and neck and shoulder movement is evident.
 You may experience breathlessness at rest and have a respiratory rate above 12.
 Stress and anxiety score high and you may suffer from exercise-induced asthma or exercise bronchial constriction during exercise.
 Slow and static breathing exercises are a good starting point for you.